Business Insurance For Extreme Weather Risks In Canada Does Exist

 What industries are best suited for extreme weather risk insurance?

-There are a multitude of industries that can benefit from parametric insurance.
+There is a multitude of industries that can benefit from parametric insurance.
 Below are a few specific examples provided by AXA Global Parametrics:

 - “Agriculture – coverage against low yield due to drought, excess rainfall or cyclones